ansys/pyansys-dev-guide/doc/source/library_description/repo_directory_structure.rst

 The source for a PyAnsys library is hosted in an individual repository under the `PyAnsys Organization Account
 <https://github.com/pyansys>`__.
 The repository should contain
-the source, documentation, and unit testing of the project in this directory structure:
+the source, documentation, and unit testing of the library in this directory structure:

 ::